Updated: Mar 13

 Perfect mothering is a hopeless endeavor.
 I’ve found that “good enough” mothering is a perfect compromise.
 Prior to motherhood many of us thought we would do it perfectly and enjoy every moment of the job.
 Part of learning to be a good enough mother is finding compassion for our own struggles and learning how to care for the little girl in ourselves even as we care for our children.
 We need to find a way to give ourselves a generous helping of what we are now constantly dishing out: love; food; rest; attention.
 It turns out the better we care for our precious selves, the better we are able to mother the baby in our arms.

-Jessica Sorci, LMFT
+Written by: Jessica Sorci, LMFT